jkes900136/tinyLlama/README.md

-# TinyLlama on the Intel NPU
+# Run the TinyLlama model on the NPU
 The Intel NPU Acceleration Library is a Python library designed to leverage the power of the Intel Neural Processing Unit (NPU) to perform high-speed computations on Intel Core Ultra and later hardware, thereby improving the efficiency of applications.

 ## Setup